ARTLINES: Judy Watson’s tow row

-Public art has the power to change the cultural landscape in which it stands.
-Recently, Judy Watson’s impressive cast bronze sculpture, tow row, was installed in the forecourt of GOMA.
-Watson’s work was the recipient of the Queensland Indigenous Artist Public Art Commission (QIAPAC), a competitive process that would ultimately see a major work by an established Queensland contemporary artist of Aboriginal or Torres Strait Islander heritage take pride of place at the entrance to GOMA.
+Judy Watson’s impressive cast bronze sculpture, tow row 2016, attests to the power of public art to change the cultural landscape in which it sits.
+Installed in the forecourt of GOMA, Watson’s work was the recipient of the Queensland Indigenous Artist Public Art Commission (QIAPAC), a competitive process that would ultimately see a major work by an established Queensland contemporary artist of Aboriginal or Torres Strait Islander heritage take pride of place at the entrance to GOMA.
 The commission is part of a broader project in which the Gallery engages with Indigenous art, culture and community, as highlighted by the recent adoption of its Aboriginal and Torres Strait Islander Engagement Strategy.

 The importance of the correlation between past, present and future is acknowledged by Watson who, in her initial proposal, noted that:

 [The] use of fibre and water as the conduit for catching fish evokes ideas of sustenance, family, culture, survival.
 The fragility of the object cloaks its hidden strength, a metaphor for the resilience of Aboriginal people who have held onto the importance of land, culture and family through adversity and deprivation.
 It will be a lasting memory of the indelible Aboriginal presence that is a part of this shared space.